joshrouwhorst/qbp/README.md

 #### secondsRemaining

-Estimated number of seconds left to process the queue based on `QbpProgress.itemsPerSecond`.
+Estimated number of seconds left to process the queue based on `itemsPerSecond`.
+If, for some reason, `itemsPerSecond` is `0`, this will be `-1` to signify we can't currently estimate time left.
+For instance, the first time the `progress` function gets called `secondsRemaining` will be set to `-1`.

 -----------